 We derive a significant portion of our revenue from our Grow Solutions, and such revenue is primarily generated under a revenue-share or profit-share model.
 Under such models, our customers depend on us as a source of their own revenue, which in some cases may represent a significant portion of their revenue.
-Should customers lose confidence in the value or effectiveness of our Monetization solutions or if our Grow Solutions are less effective, consumption of these offerings could decline.
-For example, our revenue growth in the first half of 2022 was negatively impacted by challenges with certain of our Grow Solutions (including a fault in our platform that resulted in reduced accuracy of one of our monetization tools, as well as the consequences of ingesting bad data from a large customer) that reduced the efficacy of such products.
-We focused our resources on addressing the data quality and accuracy challenges we observed with certain monetization tools in the first quarter of 2022.
-Our interventions to address such challenges were effective; however, external factors, including the competitive landscape, negative macroeconomic conditions, longer sales cycles, and reduced advertiser spend prolonged our recovery and negatively impacted the growth of our Grow Solutions.
-We must continually add new features and functionality to our Grow Solutions to remain competitive and respond to our customers' needs.
-If we are not successful in retaining and attracting new customers to our Grow Solutions, our business and results of operations would be adversely affected.
-In addition, if we fail to attract or retain existing ironSource customers into our Grow Solutions, our business could be harmed.
+Should customers lose confidence in the value or effectiveness of our Grow Solutions or if our Grow Solutions are less effective, consumption of these offerings could decline.
+For example, our revenue growth in the first half of 2022 was negatively impacted by challenges with certain of our Grow Solutions.
+We must continually add new features and functionality to our Grow Solutions to remain competitive and respond to our customers' needs, particularly in a competitive environment.
+For example, in the third quarter of 2024 we began a comprehensive rebuild of our machine learning stack and data infrastructure.
+If we fail to execute on the rebuild of our machine learning stack and data infrastructure, or our offerings fail to perform properly, our business could be harmed.

+Our Grow Solutions customers rely on us to attract a broad range of advertisers to our platform to generate demand for their impressions through our offerings such as LevelPlay, Unity Ads, and Sonic.
+If we are unable to also serve the needs of advertisers, they may reduce their consumption of our solutions and, because the advertising market is highly competitive, they may shift their business to other advertising solutions or supply paths, which could adversely affect our revenue.
+In addition, macroeconomic factors like labor shortages, supply chain disruptions, and inflation continue to cause logistical challenges, increased input costs, and inventory constraints for advertisers.
+These factors have in the past decreased, and may in the future decrease or halt, advertiser spending.
 Our Grow Solutions are also dependent upon the continued proliferation of mobile connected devices, such as smartphones and tablets, as well as the increased consumption of content through those devices.
 Consumer usage of these mobile connected devices may be inhibited for a number of reasons beyond our control.
 If user adoption of mobile connected devices or user consumption of content on those devices do not continue to grow, our business could be harmed.

 Create Solutions customers have no obligation to renew their subscriptions, which are primarily one to three years in length, after they expire, and have no obligation to continue using our Grow Solutions, which are primarily sold under revenue-share or profit-share-based models.
-In the third quarter of 2023 we announced changes to our pricing model for our Create Solutions, which will become effective for users of the next major release of the software expected to be available in 2024.
+We periodically review our pricing structures and business models and in the third quarter of 2023 we announced changes to our pricing model for our Create Solutions, which were to become effective for users of the next major release of the software expected to be available in 2024.
 We experienced a high volume of negative customer feedback including a boycott and a slowdown of signing new contracts and renewals as a result of these changes, which we believe negatively impacted our Grow Solutions revenue in the second half of 2023.
-If we fail to recover or reengage our customers or fail to attract new customers as a result of this announcement, our business could be harmed.
+In light of this customer feedback, we reviewed our pricing structure and announced a new pricing structure during the third quarter of 2024.
+Although this later announcement was favorably received, decisions to change how we price our products or services have been and may in the future be viewed unfavorably and harm our business.